 Best interests come first

 Article 5 says that the parents or guardians of a child or young person should act in their best interests, as set out in UNCRC Article 3.
 What these are will change as a child or young person grows up: a young person is able to do more things safely than would have been the case when they were a child or a baby.

 Parents or guardians should be aware of the changing abilities, wants and needs of children and young people in their care, and should take these into account when thinking about how to act in their best interests.
+They should be aware of those children and young people’s evolving capacities.
 Scots law recognises that a parent’s role is more about guidance than direction once a young person turns 16.